Book now

 Tickets purchased are non refundable as they are taken from an allocation which has a maximum and their purchase will prevent them from being purchased and used by other customers wishing to visit.

-At the management's discretion, with a minimum of 24 hours notice, emailed requests to alter the date and time of the visit will be considered.
-We cannot guarantee to comply with this request.
-Outside of this tickets will be forfeit.
+If you wish to change closer to your visit or if you have not made an account, at the management’s discretion, with a minimum of 24 hours notice, emailed requests to ticketadmin@lemurattractions.co.uk to alter date and time of visit will be considered.
+We do not guarantee to be able to comply with any requests but we do try to be flexible given sufficient notice and operational conditions.

 Do you offer any discounts on standard admissions?